ghostfolio/ghostfolio/README.md

 #### Upgrade Version

 1. Increase the version of the `ghostfolio/ghostfolio` Docker image in `docker/docker-compose.yml`
-1. Run the following command to start the new Docker image: `docker compose --env-file ./.env -f docker/docker-compose.yml up -d`
+1. Run the following command to start the new Docker image: `docker-compose --env-file ./.env -f docker/docker-compose.yml up -d`
    At each start, the container will automatically apply the database schema migrations if needed.

 ### Home Server Systems (Community)